Image Credit: Roy Porter

 When the warmer weather arrives you may be thinking about buying a trampoline for the garden.
 There are many good things about trampolining - they are a good form of healthy exercise as well as being great fun.

-However according to RoSPA’s accident figures for 2002 11,500 people in the UK went to hospital after an accident with a trampoline – up 50% over a five-year period - with 4,200 of them being under-15.
+However according to RoSPA’s accident figures, 11,500 people in the UK went to hospital after an accident with a trampoline – up 50% over a five-year period - with 4,200 of them being under-15.

 Tellingly, approximately 75% of injuries occur when more than one person is on the trampoline.
 The person weighing less is five times more likely to be injured and children under six years old are particularly vulnerable to injury.
 Adult supervision is no guarantee of safety - more than half of all trampoline accidents occur whilst under supervision.
 However a trained ‘spotter’ can greatly reduce this risk.